doc-detective/doc-detective.github.io/reference/index.md

 # Reference

-The following schemas are used in Doc Dectective v2, which is currently in development.
+The following schemas are used in Doc Detective.